nivi2407/Image-Processing-Based-Motion-Sensing-with-Telegram/README.md

 Image Processing-Based Motion Sensing with Telegram is an intelligent surveillance system built using Python, OpenCV, and deep learning.
 It leverages real-time video processing and object detection to identify motion from humans, cats, and dogs, and sends automated alerts (images or videos) directly to a Telegram chat via a bot interface.
 This project is ideal for security, home automation, or pet monitoring applications, offering an interactive and responsive way to track activity through a simple yet powerful communication channel.

-## Key Features:

-- 🎥 Motion detection using OpenCV
-- 🤖 Telegram bot alerts sent upon motion
-- 💬 Optional snapshot/image capture on motion
-- 🖥️ Works on PC or Raspberry Pi with webcam

 ## 🚀 How It Works

 1. The system continuously captures video frames.
-2. Image processing (frame differencing) is used to detect motion.
+2. Compares consecutive frames to detect motion.
-3. On motion detection:
+3. If motion is detected:
+   - Captures an image of the frame.
-   - A notification is sent to a predefined Telegram chat.
+   - Sends a notification (with image) to a Telegram chat using a bot.

+## Key Features:

+- Real-time motion detection
+- Frame differencing using OpenCV
+- Telegram bot integration for instant alerts
+- Captures and sends a snapshot when motion is detected
-   - An image can optionally be saved or sent.
+- Lightweight and can run on Raspberry Pi or PC

 ## Setup instructions:

 **Clone the repository**